vvvgaming/BACK-FROM-EARTH/README.md

 ####May your reign Continue for a thousand, eight thousand generations, Until the pebbles grow into boulders Lush with moss.

-####How can a man die better than facing fearful odds.
-For the ashes of his father and the temples of his Gods.
+####How can a man die better than facing fearful odds, For the ashes of his fathers and the temples of his Gods.

 ####Just because we were competing with somebody doesn't mean: we have to be rude.